EricBalingit/game-programming-md/src/forward.md

 meant to aid in more complex design at a higher level and Game Engines must be kept small and streamlined for efficiency at the low level which can be slow if the code must work with complex objects or structures.
-As stated before in this books [Learning Philosophy](#philosophy) if there is any way I can improve your read of this material please let me know at the locations provided there.
+As stated before in this books <a class="local" href="#philosophy">Learning Philosophy</a> if there is any way I can improve your read of this material please let me know at the locations provided there.

 <br>
 <br>